bentomhall/nih-system/homebrewery/world/player-options.md

 At 7th level, your reputation has grown strong enough to make the weak unable to act against you.
 When you use your Fearsome Reputation feature, choose one creature that failed the saving throw.
 That creature is unable to make attacks against you while frightened of you.

 #### Razor Dance
 At 11th level, you've honed your skills at taking down a single target.
 When you use your Aether Strike ability, instead of choosing multiple targets, you can choose to distribute the same number of attacks between fewer targets.
-For example, if you spent 6 AET (and thus could target 3 creatures), you can choose to make 3 attacks against a single target or 2 attacks against one target and 1 against another.
+For example, if you spent 6 spell points (and thus could target 3 creatures), you can choose to make 3 attacks against a single target or 2 attacks against one target and 1 against another.

 #### Wordless Reputation
 Starting at 15th level, your reputation and the aura that surrounds you are such that you can use your Fearsome Reputation ability against any foe, whether it can understand you or not.
 In addition, you can choose to use Debilitating Reputation against all creatures that fail their saving throws instead of just one.